EpiForeSITE/ForeSITE_Website/projects/index.md

 {% include section.html dark=true %}

-If your team is interested in connecting with ForeSITE, please reach out via our Contact page!
+<center>If your team is interested in connecting with ForeSITE, please reach out via our Contact page!

 {% include section.html %}